BenKnox9/etude2-syllableSlam/README.md

 be more time consuming to load in the data to the hashmap, it would be much more accurate, provided our dataset covered a good range of words.

+Before implementinmg the HashMap idea, we needed a data set of words with their respected syllables.
+Using the original mhyphs.txt file, words were split using a bullet point.
+So we first scanned through the file, counting the number of bullet points and output the number into an output file.
+To implement the HashMapping idea, we took our mhyph.txt file.

 If the word was not in the hashmap, we would use our old rule-based implementation as a backup, which is not as accurate but still acceptable.